jpudysz/react-native-turbo-mock-location-detector/CONTRIBUTING.md

 ```
 To edit the Objective-C files, open `example/ios/MockLocationDetectorExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-mock-location-detector`.

-Follow the same steps for fabric-example project.

 To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativemocklocationdetector` under `Android`.

-Follow the same steps for fabric-example project.

 ### Commit message convention